instrumentisto/rust-incubator/orientation.md

 If you're feeling that the certification might be too challenging at this point, that's perfectly fine.
 Feel free to explore these links for other learning options and resources.

 - 👣 [Step-by-Step Introduction] - A gradual introduction to Rust programming.
+- 🎓 [Exercism] - Dive into coding exercises with the guidance of mentors.
 - 🐣 [Rustlings] - Small exercises designed to familiarize you with reading and writing Rust code.
 - 📘 [Rust Book] - An indispensable guide to Rust.
 While it's a must-have starting point, we strongly encourage revisiting it throughout your learning journey.
 <!-- - 🗂️ Awesome List of [Learning Materials on Git][Learning Materials on Git] - Essential resources for mastering Git. -->